 Clare Burnett is a London-based artist who grew up in Belgium and France.
 She makes abstract, coloured sculptures using a wide range of materials and processes.
 They are often arranged in groups to create interactions within the space and beyond.

-Whilst improvisation and chance play a key role and imbue the work with a feeling of freedom and lightheartedness, there is philosophical depth and formal rigour at the heart of Clare’s practice.
+Whilst improvisation and chance play a key role and imbue the work with a feeling of freedom and lightheartedness, there is a formal rigour at the heart of Clare’s practice.
 Paint is cut in with concrete or metal, space with line, geometry with found objects as the visual and physical qualities of the work are manipulated and refined.
-Colour and space are her key considerations and she has an enduring interest in how colour is read against the space around it.
-Sometimes this colour is the subject of a body of work itself, as in the Pink exhibition at William Benington Gallery and at others, such in Leighton House Museum or West Norwood Cemetery, it is set within the building or the landscape.
+Colour and space are her key considerations and she has an enduring interest in how different tones and hues are read against the environment around them.
+At times this colour is the subject of a body of work itself, as in the Pink exhibition at William Benington Gallery and at others, such in Leighton House Museum or West Norwood Cemetery exhibitions, it is set within the building or the landscape.

-The work invites a dialogue with the viewer.
-They can imagine themselves moving through or travelling over the spaces of smaller, architectonic assemblages; can walk around a building or a group of sculptures or can hold, touch or sit on work.
-Links are there to be made within and beyond the work and the viewer is free to build their own web of connections or to simply enjoy the physical, visual experience of the work.
+Viewers can imagine moving through or above the spaces of smaller, architectonic assemblages; can walk around a building or a group of sculptures or can hold, touch or sit on work.
+How and where it is sited starts a web of connections alongside the physical and visual experience.